Lighthouses of the United States: New Jersey

 lighthouse.
 Located on Lighthouse Road just off Fort Mott Road in Pennsville.

-Site open; tower open for tours on the the third Sunday of each month, April through October.
+Site open; tower open for tours on the third Sunday afternoon of each month April through October, unless heat and humidity are excessive.
 Owner: U.S. Fish and Wildlife Service.
 Site manager: Supawna Meadows National Wildlife Refuge.
 ARLHS USA-285.

 - Deepwater Range Rear (3?)